 The ebb and flow system, also known as flood and drain, is unlike other systems in that it doesn’t keep the roots of the plants constantly submerged in water.
 Instead, the grow tray is flooded with the nutrient solution.
 After the flooding, the nutrient solution is then drained back into the reservoir, exposing the plants to oxygen before repeating the process again.

 While the materials will vary based on hydroponics system, there are a few materials necessary for all hydro weed operations, including:

 - Seeds or clones

 - Potting medium (such as clay pebbles or coco coir)

 - Grow lights

 - Water pump

 Ideal pH Levels for Hydroponics Nutrient Solution

-One of the largest contributing factors to a successful hydroponic grow operation is the pH level of the nutrient-filled oxygenated water solution.
-In order for healthy plants, the pH of the solution should be kept slightly acidic, between 5.5 and 6.5 pH.
-The exact pH level will differ depending on the stage of growth.
+One of the largest contributing factors to successfully growing hydroponic weed is the pH level of the nutrient-filled oxygenated water solution.
+In order for plants to be healthy, the pH of the solution should be kept slightly acidic, between 5.5 and 6.5 pH.
+The exact pH level will differ, depending on the stage of growth.
 There are a number of products on the market to help growers accurately measure pH levels.